-Find out 32 bit or 64-bit java JDK version in Java
+Finding 32-bit or 64-bit Java JDK Version in Java

-Most of the time, if your code compiles with the 32-bit JDK version, then you need to execute these class files in a 32-bit machine/64-bit machine only.
-This will compile and execute fine, but in some cases, if there is machine-specific code, you are in trouble with issues, so careful while installing JDK versions.
+Most of the time, if your code compiles with the 32-bit JDK version, you need to execute it on a 32-bit machine or 64-bit machine.
+This usually works fine, but machine-specific code can lead to issues, so caution is advised when installing JDK versions.

-32-bit JVM is not compatible with other 64-bit hosts/frameworks as I have encountered issues with the installation of tomcat 64 bit on java 32 bit.
+It’s important to note that a 32-bit JVM is not compatible with other 64-bit hosts/frameworks.
+I encountered issues with installing Tomcat 64-bit on Java 32-bit.

-Java program to check 32 bit JVM or 64 Bit JVM
+Java code to check 32 bit JVM or 64 Bit JVM

 One way is as sun.arch.data.model is one of the system properties in JVM which has 32 bit or 64 bit or unknown, so we have to write a simple program to read the property value.